Skip to main content

 }

 Create this policy using the Cloud Console, with the CoreWeave Terraform Provider, or the AI Object Storage API.
 For more granular policies (read-only access, specific buckets, multiple principals), see Organization access policy examples.
+After the policy is in place, the service account’s federated identity is authorized to call AI Object Storage.

 Create a workload that uses the service account